AliciaMMorgan/AliciaMMorgan/README.md

 ## Currently

-- Building cross-industry AI agents in Microsoft Azure AI Foundry with scenario-based validation
-- Coaching teams on AI adoption using human-in-the-loop workflows
+### 🔭 Currently Focused On
+* **Enterprise Transformation & Keynotes:** Advising and speaking on cross-ecosystem AI fluency, governance, and delivery modernization for enterprise and mission-driven organizations.
+* **Decision Intelligence & Telemetry:** Bridging cloud data pipelines (BigQuery/SQL) with executive BI decision layers (Tableau) for transformation oversight.
+* **Applied AI Architecture:** Expanding cross-industry agent prototypes in **Microsoft Azure AI Foundry** and completing the **Google Business Intelligence** professional credential.
+* **Mentorship & Community:** Serving as an SME AI coach guiding mission-driven teams in human-in-the-loop validation and AI-for-good execution.

-Ask me about AI adoption, governance, and translating strategy into execution.
+## Ask me about AI adoption, governance, and translating strategy into execution.